Algebraic Surfaces in Positive Characteristic: Frobenius, curves and group schemes

 for some $a,b\in k$. \end{enumerate} \end{Theorem}

-We note that the description of elliptic curves as quotients of $\CC$ by lattices also has an analog in positive characteristic.
-This leads to the theory of {\em Drinfel'd modules}, which is parallel to the theory of elliptic curves in positive characteristic but has not so much to do with the theory of curves, see \cite[Chapter 4]{Goss}.
+We note that the description of complex elliptic curves as quotients of $\CC$ by lattices also has an analog in positive characteristic.
+This leads to the theory of {\em Drinfel'd modules}, which is parallel to the theory of elliptic curves but has not so much to do with the theory of curves, see \cite[Chapter 4]{Goss}.

-We recall that a curve $C$ of genus $g\geq2$ is called {\em hyperelliptic} if there exists a separable morphism $\varphi$ of degree $2$ from $C$ onto $\PP^1$.
+A curve $C$ of genus $g\geq2$ is called {\em hyperelliptic} if there exists a separable morphism $\varphi:C\to\PP^1_k$ of degree $2$.
 If $p={\rm char}(k)\neq2$ then $\varphi$ is branched over $2g+2$ points.
-On the other hand, if $p=2$ then every ramification point is wildly ramified and thus there at most $g+1$ branch points in this case.
-In any case, all curves of genus $g=2$ are hyperelliptic and the generic curve of genus $g\geq3$ is not hyperelliptic.
+(We also note that a morphism of degree $2$ in characteristic $\neq2$ is automatically separable.)
+On the other hand, if $p=2$ then every ramification point of $\varphi$ is wildly ramified and thus, there are at most $g+1$ branch points.
+In any characteristic, curves of genus $g=2$ are hyperelliptic and the generic curve of genus $g\geq3$ is not hyperelliptic.